lmfit/lmfit-py/_sources/builtin_models.txt

 happens when the model is created.
 To do this, the expression is parsed, and all symbol names are found.
-Names that are already known (there are over 500 function and value names in the asteval namespace, including most python builtins, more than 200 functions inherited from numpy, and more than 20 common lineshapes defined in the :mod:`lineshapes` module) are not converted to parameters.
+Names that are already known (there are over 500 function and value names in the asteval namespace, including most Python builtins, more than 200 functions inherited from NumPy, and more than 20 common lineshapes defined in the :mod:`lineshapes` module) are not converted to parameters.
 Unrecognized name are expected to be names either of parameters or independent variables.
-If `independent_vars` is the default value of ``None``, and if the expression contains a variable named `x`, that will be used as the independent variable.
+If `independent_vars` is the default value of None, and if the expression contains a variable named `x`, that will be used as the independent variable.
 Otherwise, `independent_vars` must be given.